 And I’m still scared of those things.
 Anxiety and fear are my biggest battles right now.
 There are days when I spend all my energy just treading water in wave after wave of emotions – confused because I don’t know where they come from or how to stop them.

-I refuse to give into those fear without a fight.
+I refuse to give into those fears without a fight.
 When life falls apart, you can treat it as a tragedy or an opportunity.
 Restarting means you can be more efficient in your growth.
 You rebuild walls in different places to make room for the additions you know are coming.
 You use stronger materials to prepare for the storms ahead.
 You find new things that need to be added – old things that are no longer good for you.

 I wish I could tell you I have things figured out, but the only thing I’ve figured out is that life is more complicated than I want it to be.
 The world’s gone crazy, and it’s taken me with it.